 The popular blogger tries her hand at retailing.
 Looks like there is no decline in the demand for more clothes of garden variety designs

 Despite the charges of professional shortcomings and the iffy video defence she posted on IG Stories in 2018, Ms Heng has not suffered any blow, nor has she been impeded from furthering her career as an influencer.
 She has been able to happily align herself with retail names such as the Japanese eyewear brand Owndays, lingerie label La Senza, and beauty brands Olay and Sum37.
 She continues to act as merchandise promoter on Instagram, which radiantly exhibits her (now-married) life with enviable felicity.
 Marketability dictates that she is dressed her best, in clothes that her audience can relate to: pretty.
-Elaine Heng is the girl-next-door you envy, knowing you can never dress to look like her.
+Elaine Heng, who graduated at NUS in communication and media studies, is the girl-next-door you envy, knowing you can never dress to look like her.
 When Malaysian singer Ah Niu sang in 1998, 对面的女孩看过来 (Girl Opposite, Look Over Here), he probably had someone like her in mind.

 Influencer Melissa Jane Ferosha in Ilo the Label.
 Photo: Instagram